 94-96 Commercial St, London E1 6LZ, www.stjohngroup.uk.com

 Cookies and Scream are a completely vegan and gluten-free bakery in North London and this is their doughnut ice-cream sandwich.
-If you’re not either of those things and you’ve eaten a regular doughnut before you’ll probably notice the difference.
-Probably not one for the regular doughnut eaters but if you’re fully vegan and gluten-free it’s worth a go.
+You’ll probably notice the difference if you are neither of those things and have eaten a regular doughnut before but if you’re fully vegan and gluten-free it’s worth a go.

 130 Holloway Rd, Highbury East, London N7 8JE www.cookiesandscream.com